COVID-19 dominates annual list of banished words, terms

 Out of more than 1,450 nominations sent to the school, about 250 words and terms suggested for banishment due to overuse, misuse or uselessness had something to do with the virus.

 Seven of the 10 selected are connected to the virus, with “COVID-19” leading the way.
-“Unprecedented,” which was banished back in 2002, has been restored to list.
+“Unprecedented,” which was banished back in 2002, has been restored to the list.

 “To be sure, COVID-19 is unprecedented in wreaking havoc and destroying lives,” Banished Words List committee members said Thursday in a release.
 “But so is the overreliance on ‘unprecedented’ to frame things, so it has to go, too.”